ConnectedLib/course-in-a-box/modules/basics/_posts/2003-04-01-community-and-connections.md

 title: Developing Community and Connections
 ---

- Connected learning helps teens plug into their community, which can be defined by geography or interest (or both!), and build a network of connections and support.
+ Connected learning helps teens build a network of connections and support by plugging into their community, which can be defined by geography, people, opportunity, interest, or all of these at the same time.
 Connected learning is a social activity, bringing people of different ages and backgrounds together around common interests and goals.
 Working with peers and mentors reinforces a teen’s learning, motivates them to participate, and helps them develop the “soft” skills they need to succeed in society.
 Additionally, as teen culture becomes more and more participatory, teens need 21st century skills to fully engage with society.

-Connected learning also emphasizes community relationships, which the public library is well-suited to form.
-Partnerships with community organizations, businesses, and formal and informal learning institutions can enhance learning experiences and provide access to materials and expertise that the library could not provide alone.
+Connected learning emphasizes building community relationships.
+Relationships with community organizations, businesses, and formal and informal learning institutions can enhance a library's capacity to support learning needs of teens.

 <div class="callout info" markdown="1">